brendan-donegan/lp-helpers/README.md

 ## lp-propose-merge

 A script to propose a merge in Launchpad with one command.
 It will prompt for a description of the merge but that's about it.
 Use `lp-propose-merge --help` to see other options.

+## lp-recipe-build

+Kicks off a recipe build for a branch in Launchpad which has an associated recipe.
+Specify the branch and it will pick the recipe to use (or show you your options if there is more than one).
+Use `lp-recipe-build --help` for more information.